TRECVID 2003 Keyframes & Transcripts

 |Citation:||Quenot, Georges, Paul Over, and Kevin Walker.
 TRECVID 2003 Keyframes & Transcripts LDC2007V02.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2007.|

-The TREC Video Retrieval Evaluation (TRECVID) is sponsored by the National Institute of Standards and Technology (NIST) to promote progress in content-based retrieval from digital video via open, metrics-based evaluation.
+The TREC Video Retrieval Evaluation (TRECVID) was sponsored by the National Institute of Standards and Technology (NIST) to promote progress in content-based retrieval from digital video via open, metrics-based evaluation.
 The keyframes in this release were extracted for use in the NIST TRECVID 2003 Evaluation.

 - shot boundary determination